 A person’s health is ultimately driven by the individual and his or her community, while decisions made at the federal, state, and county level affect the health care system.

-HealthPath has launched the 2021 round of Community Connections.
-We are accepting letters of intent until 12:00 pm EST, November 13, 2020.
+HealthPath has launched the 2022 round of Community Connections.
+We are accepting applications until 12:00 pm EST, January 7, 2022.
 HealthPath has chosen to support community residents as they identify the changes they want to see and work to reach their goals.
-We will be awarding one-year grants to organizations working to achieve Oral Health, Healthy Ohioans, and Age-Friendly Communities.
+We will be awarding two-year grants to organizations working to achieve results in the areas of Age-Friendly Communities, Oral Health, and Healthy Ohioans.

 The Foundation announces which proposals funded